xiaoye-hua/xiaoye-hua.github.io/_includes/about/en.md

-Hua, currently works as a machine learning engineer in Beijing, China.
+Hua, currently works as a algorithm engineer in Beijing, China.